NVIDIA-Merlin/HugeCTR/README.md

 $ cmake -DSM=XX -DUSE_TENSORCORE=ON -DSCALER=YYY ..
 ```

-### Build with Validation Vode ###
+### Build with Validation Mode ###
 This mode is designed for framework validation.
-In this mode loss of trainig will be shown as the average of `eval_batches` result.
+In this mode loss of trainig will be shown as the average of `eval_batches` results.
 Only one thread and chunk will be used in DataReader.
 Performance will be lower than turning off.
 ```shell
 $ mkdir -p build
 $ cd build